 Gifted musicians and songwriters, the brothers have shared billing with country music legends like Ray Price, Willie Nelson, Doyle Lawson, Rhonda Vincent, Marty Stuart, Doc Watson and more.
 The title cut video from their album Memory That Bad hit CMT Pure Country’s Top Ten.

 Friday April 5, 2019 showcases The Abrams.
 As fourth-generation musicians, the Abrams have already taken the “family business” to a whole new level with their recent signing with Warner Music, and the release of their debut self-titled album under a major label.
-They have been taking their distinct Americana/Country sound on worldwide tours for over 16 years, and have been featured on major United States networks such as CMT, NBC, FOX, and NPR.
-Additionally, the Abrams are among the youngest performers to ever play the world-famous Grand Ole Opry in Nashville, Tennessee.
+They have been taking their distinct Americana/Country sound on worldwide tours for over 16 years, and have been featured on major United States networks such as CMT, NBC,

 Last year, their debut single, “Fine,” charted in the Top 40 on Country Radio.
 With deep family roots in Bluegrass and Gospel music, their live performances feature a virtuosic blend of new original songs produced by Grammy Award-nominated producer Gavin Brown (Three Days Grace, Lady Gaga/The Midway State, The Tragically Hip).
 Performances also feature their own versions of classic Americana and Country songs that have influenced their sound over the years.